top of page

 Digital Legacy Part 2: SOCIAL MEDIA LEGACY & THE DIGITAL ASSETS ACT

-YOUR SOCIAL MEDIA LEGACY A social media account is an online platform that allows users to create a public or semi-public profile, connect with others, and share content such as photos, videos, messages, and thoughts.
+A social media account is an online platform that allows users to create a public or semi-public profile, connect with others, and share content such as photos, videos, messages, and thoughts.
 Common examples include platforms like Facebook, Instagram, TikTok, Twitch, and YouTube.
 These accounts are significant digital assets that act as personal archives.
-They are maintained by a Custodian (the company that runs the platform) and are governed by a co

 Gregory R. Hill